Schmahl & Schulz Pendant Lamp

 Manufacturer: Schmahl & Schulz GmbH & Co.
 KG, Barmen, Wuppertall, Germany (Schmahl + Schulz).

 Other versions: Made in slightly different styles.
 Produced as wall lamp, pendant lamp, ceiling lamp.
 Other companies produced comparable lamps.
-Amongst others: E.M.
+Among others: E.M.
 Lamper, Denmark, Philips, The Netherlands, Massive, Belgium.

 Schmahl & Schulz

 Schmahl & Schulz GmbH & Co.
 KG Metallwarenfabrik (Metalware factory) was founded in 1880.
 In the beginning the company produced accessories for electric lighting, light switches and so on.
 They also produced parts for export.
-Later on they started the production of wall, table and ceiling lights until the late 1930s.
+Later on they started the production of wall, table and flush mounts/ceiling lights until the late 1930s.

 During the Second World War Schmahl & Schulz made insignia (badges and medals) for the NSDAP.
 (Nationalsozialistische Deutsche Arbeiterpartei – National Socialist German Workers’ Party: the Nazi party)